Wakala wa Malengelenge katika Vita vya Kemikali

 Doctors treat blisters as if they were regular burns from heat or fire, give the person fluid by vein, and cover the burns with sterile dressings.
 Scrupulous hygiene is important to prevent infection.
 Antibiotic ointment is applied to the edges of the eyelids to prevent the lids from sticking together.

 Supplemental oxygen is needed for people who have trouble breathing.
-Nausea can be treated with drugs such as atropine.
+Nausea can be treated with medication such as atropine.